 Malabar Farm State Park is, in my opinion, one of Ohio’s most versatile state parks located in Lucas, Ohio.
 Malabar Farm State Park offers a full day of outdoor fun for the entire family.
 Hiking, educational opportunities, literature studies, and history – there’s a lot to enjoy at Malabar Farm.

 Begin your visit to Malabar Farm at the Visitor Center.
 The interactive displays help kids and adults learn about farming and conservation.
 You’ll be able to see a model of the park, plus quiz your knowledge about livestock and soil.

 Visitors can learn more about Louis Bromfield.
 Louis Bromfield was born and raised in Mansfield but was living in Europe on the eve of WWII.
-He chose to move his family back to the area as he sought the refuge of war and his desire for farm life grew.
+He chose to move his family back to the area as he sought refuge from war and his desire for farm life grew.
 Many of his famous writings are explained throughout the exhibits.
 Pleasant Valley was Louis Bromfield’s first non-fiction book and described his return to Ohio and life on the farm.
 Bromfield and his family are buried on the property at the Olivet Cemetery.

 Don’t forget to peruse the gift shop for quality, local products.
 There is a great selection of t-shirts and other tourist favorites, but don’t overlook the local maple syrup or farm-raised beef.

 Just a short stroll from the Visitor Center is the playground.
 This farm-themed structure is a blast for kids aged 2 and up!

 The Big House has multiple claims to fame.
 First, it was the home of Louis Bromfield and his family.
 When Bromfield returned to Ohio in 1938 he had the farmhouse at Malabar Farm remodeled and expanded into a 32-room home.
 The final product was known as “The Big House.”